michballard/CV/README.md

 #####Master of Business Administration (MBA)
 ######Part time, September 2007 to August 2010  |  Melbourne, Australia
 - Highest grade commendation for Brand Management
-- Semi-finalist in Melbourne University Entrepreneurs Challenge for Service-Wide website, a review site for service providers and tradespeople
+- Semi-finalist in Melbourne University Entrepreneurs Challenge, where I pitched Service-Wide, a website for reviewing tradespeople and service providers

 ####[Victoria University]
 #####Bachelor of Law (LLB)(Honours) / Bachelor of Business (e-commerce)